ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 {% endraw %}
 {% endhighlight %}

-Lambda functions can have any number of parameters but they can have only one statement.
+Lambda functions can have any number of parameters, but they can have only one statement.

 ### What is the difference between a tuple and a list in Python?
 Tuples are immutable, i.e., their contents cannot be mutated (changed) after their creation.
 Lists are mutable, i.e., their contents can be modified after their creation.